ibm-cloud-docs/Cloudant/offerings/bluemix.md

 #### UI - Resource Group

 If the {{site.data.keyword.cloudant_short_notm}} instance is deployed in a **Resource Group**, go to the {{site.data.keyword.cloud_notm}} Dashboard Service Details page for the instance.
 Click **Manage** > **Capacity** where you can view the current and target capacity.

 ![Capacity](../images/capacity-1.png){: caption="Figure 2.
 Capacity" caption-side="bottom"}

 To change the target capacity, slide the capacity slider to the setting you need, and click **Update Capacity**.
 A confirmation window appears.
 Click **OK** to confirm.

 ![Capacity change confirmation](../images/capacity-3.png){: caption="Figure 3.
 Capacity change confirmation" caption-side="bottom"}

 The checkmark turns yellow and says `Updating Capacity` until the target capacity is reached.
 Capacity changes are asynchronous.
 The time that is required to synchronize those changes depends on the size of the changes in capacity that were requested and the data that is stored in the instance.
 When the target capacity is reached, the checkmark turns green and says "Success.
 Your capacity will be updated shortly."

 ![Success message](../images/capacity-4.png){: caption="Figure 4.
 Success message" caption-side="bottom"}

-Capacity increases made by using the {{site.data.keyword.cloud_notm}} Dashboard can be made up to 100 blocks of capacity, which is 10,000 reads per second, 5,000 writes per second, and 500 global queries per second.
-If you require more capacity, see the **Need additional capacity?** tab on the Capacity page.
+Capacity increases made by using the {{site.data.keyword.cloud_notm}} Dashboard can be made up to 100 blocks of capacity.
+One hundred blocks of capacity equals 10,000 reads per second, 5,000 writes per second, and 500 global queries per second.
+If you require more capacity, see the `Need additional capacity?` tab on the Capacity page.
 {: note}

 #### UI - Cloud Foundry org and space

 If the {{site.data.keyword.cloudant_short_notm}} instance is deployed in a Cloud Foundry org and space, launch the {{site.data.keyword.cloudant_short_notm}} Dashboard.
 Click **Account** > **Capacity**.

 ![Capacity dashboard](../images/cloudant_capacity.png){: caption="Figure 5.
 Capacity dashboard" caption-side="bottom"}

 To move to a different throughput capacity, select the provisioned throughput capacity that you need, then click **Update**.
 You're asked to confirm the change, and reminded that the provisioning change can take up to 24 hours to complete.

 ![Change confirmation](../images/cloudant_capacity_change.png){: caption="Figure 6.
 Change confirmation" caption-side="bottom"}